Sbhdace/Reversing-the-PS2-phat-ABS-case/README.md

 ## Purpose

 To put my skills in hardware design to the test, I decided to build a PC within the PlayStation 2's ABS shell.
+This spawned the need to recreate a practical version of the shall that I can use to approximate the design.

 The case is composed of 4 parts in the SCPH-39003 model that I have used for this project: